catlee/aosa-volume2/raw/mailman/mailman.rst

 .. figure:: MIME.png

+   Figure 1.
 A MIME `multipart/mixed` message containing text, images and an audio file.

 Container parts can also be arbitrarily nested; these are called *multiparts* and can in fact get quite deep.
 But all email messages regardless of their